 Ah, Valentine’s Day―another holiday that manages to inspire warmth and contempt in the masses.
 Whether you’re stupid crazy in love, in a new happy fog, or unwaveringly single, there apparently is some form of Valentine’s Day etiquette to abide by so that you don’t offend or piss anyone off―or worse, single-handedly take the fall for all failed relationships out there.

-Recently my 9 year old son asked me if he was my Valentine, to which I emphatically replied, “Yes, of course sweetie.
+I recall my son, when he was nine, asked me if he was my Valentine, to which I emphatically replied, “Yes, of course sweetie.
 You are my one and only,” which as a mom of a young boy, naturally made me beam.
-It also precipitated my next question (in the form of a post) as to whether I should hint at the chocolate.
-Now, of course I was kidding (or was I?)
-He is barely nine.
+It also precipitated my next question (in the form of a post) as to whether or not I should hint at the chocolate.
+Now, of course I was kidding…or was I?
+He was just barely nine.

 A few comments later, this post turned into a tangled thread, masking itself as dialogue, but resembling more of a game of telephone gone awry.
 The point was that my nine year old son seemed more aware of a holiday that I rolled my eyes at the mere mention of.
 This over-commercialized day that I didn’t buy into―a day associated with heart-shaped candy displays, chocolate, red roses, and more chocolate; not to mention all the disgustingly happy, giddy in love couples, all of a sudden appealed to my senses.
 The sweet innocence of my son’s question, apparently stimulated my palate, and made me wonder if this wouldn’t be the perfect time to teach him some early holiday etiquette―if for no other reason, to learn what chivalry used to mean before it bit the dust!